pytorch/serve/docker/README.md

+# ⚠️ Notice: Limited Maintenance

+This project is no longer actively maintained.
+While existing releases remain available, there are no planned updates, bug fixes, new features, or security patches.
+Users should be aware that vulnerabilities may not be addressed.

 ## Security Changes
 TorchServe now enforces token authorization enabled and model API control disabled by default.
 Refer the following documentation for more information: [Token Authorization](https://github.com/pytorch/serve/blob/master/docs/token_authorization_api.md), [Model API control](https://github.com/pytorch/serve/blob/master/docs/model_api_control.md)